No good news 2021: drop in COVID cases only because of spike

 Volusia County confirmed our first case of the strain Jan.
 27.

-“By the time a variant is detected in a community, it may already be spreading,” Monahan warned.
-“Proven strategies to prevent spread can limit the impact of proven strategies, she reiterated, the COVID-19 protocols — masking up, continuing social distancing, and so on — must still be followed to ensure success.
+“By the time a variant is detected in a community, it may already be spreading,” she said.
+“Proven strategies to prevent spread can limit the impact of these variants,” reiterating that COVID-19 protocols — masking up, continuing social distancing, and so on — must still be followed to ensure success in stopping the virus.

 Florida’s vaccine effort may soon get a new boost.